-Another requirement emerged to add to the confusing paradigm shift-one that presumably offered higher expectations and better instruction for students, and one that also resulted in increased co-teaching.
-This new requirement in IDEIA 2004 directed all special education teachers to meet the "highly qualified" mandate of No Child Left Behind (NCLB; Smith, 2005).
-This required all special education teachers to meet NCLB requirements, have a state special education certification (not a temporary, emergency, or provisional certification) and at least a bachelor's degree.
-It also meant that special education teachers teaching content courses (like English, math, science, and so forth) and listed as the teacher of record must possess a teaching credential in that content area.
+Another requirement emerged to add to the confusing paradigm shift one that presumably offered higher expectations and better instruction for students, and one that also resulted in increased co-teaching.
+This new requirement in IDEIA 2004 directed all special education teachers to meet the "highly qualified" mandate of No Child Left Behind (NCLB) (Smith, 2005).
+This required all special education teachers to meet NCLB requirements, have a state special education certification (not a temporary, emergency, or provisional certification), and at least a bachelor's degree.
+It also meant that a special education teacher teaching core academic subjects in Title I schools, and listed as the teacher of record, must possess a teaching credential in that content area (Müller & Burdette, 2007).
 This created major problems in special education (Smith, 2005), especially at the secondary level.
-With the current shortage of special education teachers, the new "highly qualified" standards discouraged some otherwise qualified teachers from pursuing special education teaching credentials.
+With the current shortage of special education teachers, the new highly qualified standards discouraged some otherwise qualified teachers from pursuing special education teaching credentials.
 Additional requirements in some states mandated that general education teachers take more special education courses than they previously had to during their credentialing process.
+At the elementary level, many teachers across the nation are becoming dually certified in both special education and multiple subjects (general education) by completing programs that have special education teacher licensing requirements aligned with those of general education teachers (Müller & Burdette, 2007).

 One solution many schools have selected is to have a general education subject area teacher and a special education teacher teach in the same classroom at the same time by using the service delivery option we are focused on in this book-co-teaching.
-Yet, though we will be concentrating on the what, why, and how of co-teaching for the majority of this text, it is equally important that educators (and families as well) realize that co-teaching is just one of the continuum of service options provided to students in the inclusive classroom.
+In fact, some states (e.g., Alabama) do not require special educators who are working collaboratively in general education classes to obtain content knowledge specialization; by having a general educator in the room who is highly qualified in the content, the special educator can continue to focus on providing specialized support (Müller & Burdette, 2007).
+Yet, though we will be concentrating on the what, why, and how of co-teaching for the majority of this text, it is equally important that educators (and families as well) realize that co-teaching is just one option on the continuum of service options provided to students in the inclusive classroom.
 Understanding that continuum can also help educators and parents collaborate to determine what supports a child really needs in order to be successful in the general education classroom.
 This requires an explanation of the various options available on that continuum and how educators can collaborate to determine what is best for each individual child.